 Problem Identified Recommendation Proposed Action Benefits Implementation Period Completed 2004-2009 Actions Which May Improve Wildlife Habitat and/or Water Quality Curlyleaf pondweed is present in some years.
 Conduct a detailed late spring macrophyte survey to ascertain densities and extent of coverage.
 Consider control measures, dependent on results of a detailed early growing season survey.
 Maintain wildlife habitat.
 Late Spring Common buckthorn dominates portions of the upland buffer.
 Conduct an evaluation of common buckthorn, followed by removal.
 Remove buckthorn.
 Volunteer groups and contractors can effectively remove buckthorn by pulling, cutting, and treating stumps with herbicide.
 Increase wildlife habitat.
 Open 2005 - 2008: Annually, the City of Lakeville and members of the Kingsley Lake Homeowner's Purple loosestrife is present.
 Continue to control and manage purple loosestrife.
 Control and manage.
 For a few small colonies of purple loosestrife, hand pull or dig the plants out before they go to seed.
 Continue to request monitoring from the MnDNR to assure beetles are present and at appropriate populations for biological control.
 Increase/maintain wildlife habitat.
 Spring - Fall Association removed purple loosestrife plants and common buckthorn from portions of the lake and the upland buffer surrounding the lake.
 Purple loosestrife beetles were released by the MnDNR prior to 2002.
 Follow up monitoring by the MnDNR indicates that beetles are present at a population that the MnDNR feels is Hybrid cattail and reed canary grass are present.
 Control hybrid cattail and reed canary grass.
 Control hybrid cattail and reed canary grass now before colonies become more abundant.
-The herbicide Rodeo [TM] can be used to effectively control both invasive emergent species.
+The herbicide Rodeo TM can be used to effectively control both invasive emergent species.
 Increase/maintain wildlife habitat.
 Spring-Summer appropriate for biological control.
 On March 6, 2008, soil sediment samples were collected on Kingsley Lake by Blue Water Science (BWS) and the City of Lakeville.
-Based on the results of the soil analysis, the BWS report stated that Stormwater drainage from impervious surfaces is directed into the lake.
+Based on the results of the soil analysis, the BWS report stated that "curlyleaf pondweed is not expected to produce Stormwater drainage from impervious surfaces is directed into the lake.
 Redirect stormwater for infiltration prior to discharge.
 Install a rainwater garden or other suitable method for infiltration.
 Improve water quality Open heavy growth conditions (where plants top out in a solid canopy) in Kingsley Lake."
 However, since curlyleaf pondweed may typically die-off prior to the early-June habitat assessment, the peak density and percent total coverage of Bare soil on steep slope could cause erosion and sedimentation into lake.
 Vegetate hillslope.
 Plant vegetation suited for steep slopes along hillside to prevent erosion.
 Improve water quality Open curlyleaf pondweed is uncertain.
 To date, it is unclear if curlyleaf pondweed densities and percent coverage have been relatively consistent or increasing within the lake over the last few years.
 In 2008, a Kingsley Lake Upland buffer areas lacking naturalized vegetation.
 Improve the shoreline with a naturalized upland buffer.
-Rather than manicured turf grass, gravel, and managed plantings with bare soil, the shoreline could be vegetated with native grasses and wildflowers.
-A landscape architect could create inviting spaces and views for restaurant customers to enjoy.
-Increase wildlife habitat and Improve water quality Open Takeshore resident, inspired by the Blue Thumb program, commenced shoreline stabilization utilizing native plants.
+Open lakeshore resident, inspired by the Blue Thumb program, commenced shoreline stabilization utilizing native plants.
 Emergent and upland buffer areas contain non-native invasive vegetation.
 Replace non-native invasive vegetation with native vegetation.
 Treat non-native invasive vegeation and then seed with an appropriate BWSR seed mix.
 Increase/maintain wildlife habitat.
+Spring-Summer

-Spring-Summer Table 2: 2012 Recommended and Completed Management Actions for Orchard Lake Black Dog Watershed Management Organization Habitat Monitoring
+Table 2: 2012 Recommended and Completed Management Actions for Orchard Lake Black Dog Watershed Management Organization Habitat Monitoring